yli2565/DocSample/docs/Code/BHumanCodeRelease/Nao Overview/Nao OverView.md

 # BHuman

-ℹ️ This section will trace the control flow of BHuman Robot.
+ℹ️ This section will trace the flow of BHuman Robot Control code.

 Basic Concepts: Modules and Representations[¶](https://docs.b-human.de/coderelease2023/architecture/modules-representations/#modules-and-representations)